College of Health Professions

 Are there weekly assignments, or is it flexible (within the confines of the quarter)?

-There are weekly assignments with specific due dates and they must be completed within the confines of published schedule for each quarter.
+There are weekly assignments and they are completed within the confines of each quarter.